 Warning - Barcelona is amazing and out of control!

 Barcelona is an urban jungle bursting at the seams.
 The mayor, Ada Colau, "the world's most powerful mayor" has declared war on tourists because of the negative impact on the local's quality of life.
 Looks like the tourists are winning.
 30 million visitors annually descend upon the 1.6 million inhabitants.
-Plan ahead, buy tickets online, have a guide (except at La Sagrada Familia*), wear your best walking shoes and keep your belongings safe especially when you are out and about.
+Plan ahead, buy tickets online, have a guide (except at La Sagrada Familia), wear your most comfortable walking shoes and keep your belongings safe especially when you are out and about.
 The city hosts 50 museums as well as temporary exhibitions.
 We generally like to do our homework and travel on our own but not in Barcelona!

 Think about what you want to do and where you plan to rest your bones come sundown.
 Barcelona proper is divided into 10 districts.
 We stayed in the Gracia district because it is "generally more quiet" in the evenings and close to La Sagrada Familia.
 Even with pre-planning and a tour guide, we walked over 16 miles in 2 days!
 By the 3rd day, we decided to splurge on a couple cab rides so our total that day was only 4 miles.
 Fortunately, the city is relatively flat.
-When walking you must be aware of traffic as car, motorbike and bicycle traffic is heavy and hectic.
+When walking you be aware of traffic as car, motorbike and bicycle traffic is heavy and hectic.
 Roads end and begin randomly.
 There is a metro but we preferred to stay above ground because of Barcelona's architecture.
 You walk down a modest street and suddenly a crazy, squiggly, marvelous building appears.

 Below is our itinerary which is not meant as a "to do" list.
 Think of it as suggestions especially if you stay in the Gracia district.